Teen pulled knife on 11-year-old: NYPD

 Immediately after fleeing, the same man approached a 51-year-old man on the corner of 85th Road and 149th Street and initiated an argument.
 The perpetrator again displayed a knife and lunged at the victim’s throat, but did not make contact.
 He continued slashing at the victim multiple times, cutting his jacket but not his arm.
 The perpetrator threw a water bottle at the man and fled.

-Neither of the victims were injured and police are still looking for the perpetrator.
+The victims were not injured and police are still looking for the perpetrator.

 Police believe the male is approximately in his teens, stands at 5-foot-2, weighs 110 pounds, has a slim build and light complexion and potentially is of Hispanic descent.
 He was last seen wearing a black mask, a black hooded sweatshirt, a black jacket and black pants.